-Dealers receiving shellstock from a harvester must only accept shellstock that is accompanied by documentation from the harvester demonstrating that the shellstock was harvested in compliance with the time to temperature requirements of Chapter VIII. @.02 A. (1), (2), and (3).
+Dealers receiving shellstock from a harvester must only accept shellstock that is accompanied by documentation from the harvester indicating the time of harvest.
+The original dealer must document and maintain a record that cooling of the shellstock began at a time compliant with the time to temperature requirements of Chapter VIII. @.02 A. (1), (2), and (3).
 Shellstock intended for further processing must include the same harvester documentation as shellstock intended for raw consumption.
 The documentation may be in the form of a harvester tag which includes date and time of harvest or a trip record or other form that meets the requirements of the Authority.